ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 authenticate itself in a lightweight manner to a server (S).
 The authorization mechanism should not reveal to the server anything about the client; in addition, the client should not be able to forge valid credentials in situations where it does not possess any.
+These requirements are covered in {{sec-requirements}}.

 In this section, we will give a broad overview of how the Privacy Pass protocol functions in achieving these goals.
 The generic protocol can be split into three phases: initialisation, issuance and redemption.
-To construct these protocol phases, we develop a new API that is tied to the Privacy Pass functionality.
-We show later ({{voprf-protocol}}) that this API can be facilitated using an underlying VOPRF protocol.
+These three phases are built upon the Privacy Pass API in {{pp-api}}.
+We show later ({{voprf-protocol}}) that this API can be implemented using an underlying VOPRF protocol.
 We provide this extra layer of abstraction to allow building extensions into the Privacy Pass protocol that go beyond what is specified in
 {{I-D.irtf-cfrg-voprf}}.